-By embedding data centricity into company culture, data can become a true differentiator for success and a critical resource that drives an organization’s operations and strategic objectives.
-But what defines a data-centric culture and how do you build one?
-Here’s how a few diverse global data leaders are doing it and getting results.
+Data can become a true differentiator for success and a critical resource that drives an organization’s operations and strategic objectives.

 Data is at the front and center of everything an organization does.
 It helps business executives make better-informed decisions, predict what customers are likely to buy, produce smarter products and services, and optimize business processes.
 Data also powers transformative technologies (e.g., AI, predictive analytics, machine learning), which organizations are leveraging to create a competitive advantage or achieve strategic objectives.